 The next section that was let loose had the benefit of his fingers being laid against her nape before they were shorn, and soon after that his fingers left her head completely, maybe regrettably so.
 Occasionally, though, they would return to lift the locks and let them fall again, trimming away a bit from those that did not fall exactly as he wanted them to.

 Before long he was on her side, loosing vast swaths of her thick hair.
 She wasn’t sure what she was expecting — she knew exactly what she had asked for, and yet her eyes still widened in surprise when the first cut stole away another three or four inches of her treasured mane — maybe treasured by others, but still treasured nonetheless — to leave what remained hanging perfectly at chin length.
 He worked slowly and deliberately, deftly working the layers to add movement and remove what he deemed to be too much volume.
 Her ears weren’t as hidden as they used to be, still covered, sure, but the slightest tilt of her head would probably leave them bared to the world now.

-After he brought the other side up to match the left’s length, he began shortening the last few sections, having her with layers that might hint at former bangs, sweeping from the part of on heft to come down ad hide her right eye from view before teasing her right cheek and jawline.
+After he brought the other side up to match the left’s length, he began shortening the last few sections, leaving her with layers that might hint at former bangs, sweeping from the part of on her left to come down and hide her right eye from view before teasing her right cheek and jawline.

 “What do you think?”
 He asked.

 She stared at her own reflection, at this style that was so, so much shorter than her trademark mane once was… and yet, it was still perfect and amazing.
 “I love it,” she said.

 He ran his fingers through her locks once again.
 “Not quite all off, but close enough.”